git-marcopitra/stylin.js/packages/react/README.md

 ### Pseudo Selectors

-_**Stylin.js**_ provides all css pseudo selectors built-in on your component, using only the prefix `on-` for all selectors, see the code:
+_**Stylin.js**_ provides all css pseudo selectors built-in on your component, using only the prefix `n` for all selectors, see the code:

 ```jsx
 <StylinDiv